TKaxv-7S/Browser-Plugin-FlowMouse/README.md

 An open-source mouse gesture extension designed for ultimate smoothness.
 Swipe your fingertips, enter the *Flow*.

-Supports gesture navigation, super drag, wheel and rocker gestures, and the ability to customize all gestures and more.
+Supports gesture navigation, super drag, wheel and rocker gestures, and the ability to customize all gestures.
 </div>

 <div align="center">